noteed/hadley/README.md

 Hadley is in development and can only render itself.
 Current pages include:

-- A README file rendered using Pandoc,
+- The README file rendered using Pandoc,
 - The raw README file,
+- The rendered Haskell code,
-- The output of HLint when run over Hadley's script.
+- The output of HLint when run over Hadley's script,
+- The raw Haskell code,
+- The rendered Cabal file,
+- The raw Cabal file.

 ## Docker images